ayoubridouani/maroc_telecom/README.md

 I include for the project:

-- executable jar to test directly in any operating system
+- executable jar to test directly in any operating system.
-- executable exe to test in windows
+- executable exe to test in windows.